open-education-hub/web-security/08-exotic-attacks/README.md

 `(“Puppies” == 0) -> True`

-You can try this yourself using an online PHP sandbox, such as this one: [http://www.writephponline.com/](http://www.writephponline.com/)
+You can try this yourself using an online PHP sandbox, such as [this one](http://www.writephponline.com/).

 ## Loose Comparison vs. Strict Comparison (`==` vs `===`)
 The `==` and `!=` are the default comparison operators in other languages.
 But PHP has two main comparison modes, let’s call them **loose** (`==` and `!=`) and **strict** (`===` and `!==`).